 Ellen's music was recently featured in the Aspen Choral Society's spring concert, and she performed her song Our World with the 110 voice Staley High School Choir in North Kansas City in their fall concert.
 "My songs are my kids, and I want them to go out into the world and do good things," she said.
 The choral performances are one way that is happening!

+Ellen is looking forward to recording a new batch of songs this year.
 On the airwaves, Ellen’s “Traveler” rode LA Acoustic Radio’s most requested list for two years, and “Grand Junction” was featured on NPR’s Car Talk!
 Ellen’s fifth album, Gravity & Light, was released in 2016, and continues her mission of personal, spiritual tales with a social conscience and a little satire for good measure.